COCONUT: A coronal model with an energy decomposition strategy: Introduction

-In addition, some researchers directly evolve the thermal pressure in MHD CME simulations within the coronal and the inner heliospheric regions \citep{Liu_2019,Shen2007,Shen2009,Shen2011}.
-This approach also helps avoid the appearance of nonphysical negative thermal pressure in low-$\beta$ regions.
-However, evolving the thermal pressure independently compromises the conservative property of the governing equations and may lead to discrepancies with the total energy evolution, which includes kinetic and magnetic energy components governed by the momentum and induction equations.
-Although preserving the conservative form of the governing equations is essential to ensure the consistency of the model \citep{van_der_Holst_2014}, it is sometimes necessary to compromise this requirement to achieve the required numerical stability \citep{BERNADES2023112477}.
-To balance numerical stability with the conservative property of the energy equation, some researchers choose to update the decomposed energy, which contains internal energy and kinetic energy, in MHD simulations of the inner heliosphere as well as Earth's and planetary magnetospheres \citep{LYON20041333,Merkin2016,Provornikova2024,Zhang_2019}.
-In this paper, we further derive the quasi-conservative decomposed energy equation by subtracting the magnetic energy equation from the total energy equation and implement it in MHD coronal simulations.
+In addition, some researchers directly update the thermal pressure in CME simulations within the coronal and inner heliospheric regions \citep{Shen2007,Shen2009,Shen2011,Zhou_2018,Liu_2019,Guo_2025}.
+Although updating the thermal pressure independently compromises the conservative property of the governing equations and may lead to discrepancies with the total energy evolution, which includes the kinetic and magnetic energy governed by the momentum and induction equations, this approach helps prevent the occurrence of non-physical negative thermal pressures in low-$\beta$ regions resulting from catastrophic cancellation.
+While preserving the conservative form of the governing equations is essential to maintain the model consistency \citep{van_der_Holst_2014}, it is sometimes necessary to compromise this requirement to achieve the required numerical stability \citep{BERNADES2023112477}.